sergiorodriguezdev/chl-06-weather-dashboard/README.md

 ## Project Description

-The scheduler web app will help the end user keep track of their work schedule.
-It will visually inform them which events have ended, which event is currently taking place, and what their schedule looks like for the rest of the day.
-It also allows them to update their schedule on the fly and to come back to it throughout the day.

-I used the following third party APIs/libraries to create this web app:
-- Bootstrap
-- Font Awesome
-- Google Fonts
-- jQuery
-- Day.js

-The library I used the most while building this app was jQuery.
-I am starting to feel more comfortable traversing and dynamically updating the DOM using the objects and methods available in this library as well as navigating its documentation.
-All in all it was a very fulfilling experience that kept me engaged as I noticed the progress I was making.
+The weather dashboard allows the end user to look up the weather conditions for any city around the world.
+It presents them with the current and future conditions for the city they search for.
+Additionally, it keeps track of which cities they have searched for so they can search for the weather conditions again with the click of a button.

+My goal from the start was to use Bootstrap to style the app.
+This gave me plenty of exposure to the framework and I feel more comfortable using it than I did previously.
+It also gave me the opportunity to implement modals and learn how to use them more in depth.

+The weather data is coming from the [OpenWeather API](https://openweathermap.org/api).
+Retrieving the data wasn't difficult, but understanding how the JSON data was structured was a bigger effort than I expected which led to having to rewrite my JavaScript code a few times.

 ## Table of Contents
 - [User Story](#user-story)